March 11, 2019 / By Penelope Barker

 For dining out, Wild Ginger is a smartly kitted out space serving inventive South East Asian dishes.
 At Paperbark Camp, a luxury glamping tented camp near Huskisson at Woollamia, you can book ahead for a romantic candlelit dinner at The Gunyah restaurant, a unique space built high off the ground to enjoy the sea breeze and a wonderful position amongst the tree tops.

 Like Berry, Milton is a shopping and dining mecca par excellence.
-Head to Home Address for gorgeous Boho clothing and homewares, Legan & Mulder for local Boho fashion label Jipsi Cartel and Miss Moss for ethical clothing and accessories.
+Head to Spaces2538 for gorgeous clothing and homewares, Legan & Mulder for local Boho fashion label Jipsi Cartel and Miss Moss for ethical clothing and accessories.
 Home at Last is a fabulous homewares shop crammed with mostly beachy inspired furnishings and accessories, while Nikki B's is heaven for vintage lovers.

 A Milton institution,Pilgrim's Vegetarian Cafe offers hearty, healthy vegetarian food even the most avid carnivore would enjoy.
-Out of town in lovely rural settings is St Isidore and the Vineyard Kitchen Restaurant at Cupitt's Winery offer superb dining with glorious views.
+Out of town in lovely rural settings St Isidore, Milk Haus and the vineyard kitchen at Cupitt's Winery offer great dining with glorious views.
 On the coast at nearby Mollymook is UK celebrity chef Rick Stein's eponymous Rick Stein's at Bannisters restaurant specialising in seafood fresh from the fishing boats at nearby Ulladulla Harbour.
+How splendid!

 We think you should know: The Weekender's travel guides are independently written by real travellers.
 We do not receive any money from, or have a sponsorship arrangement with, any of the entities listed in, or referred to in this article.